 In 2005, Shir Hadash embarked on a new effort, joining with People Acting in Community Together (PACT), to promote tikkun olam in our local community.
 Through PACT, our congregation is connecting with other religious groups in our community to pursue similar goals for social change through community organizing.

 Shir Hadash is also active in local Jewish community consortia, including the Jewish Film Festival and the Jewish Community Relations Council.
 We are proud of our members who have stepped forward to take leadership positions in the local community.

 In the spring of 2011, several teens from Shir Hadash traveled to Costa Rica to participate in a service project expedition led by Matt Cook of CASE (Central American Service Expeditions).
-During this trip they met and attended Shabbat services with local Jewish families.
+In 2013 our teens in Panama painted a local school.